jonathanwiesel/dotfiles/README.md

 ## Alfred Workflows and Themes

-Alfred doesn't support automatic provision so the `.alfred` directory has my most used workflows and favorite themes.
+Alfred doesn't support automatic provision so the `alfred` directory has my most used workflows and favorite themes.

 Must be installed manually by double clicking.